 We were unable to locate any publicly-available coverage policies from California DHCS pertaining to SCT.

-CMS has issued a NCD pertaining to SCT, and considers auto-SCT to be medically necessary for the treatment of resistant NHLs or those with poor prognosis following an initial response to treatment.50 The NCD does not contain details about whether allo-SCT would be covered for NHL, indicating that Medicare Administrative Contractors may cover it at their discretion.
+CMS has issued a NCD pertaining to SCT and considers auto-SCT to be medically necessary for the treatment of resistant NHLs or those with poor prognosis following an initial response to treatment.72 The NCD does not contain details about whether allo-SCT would be covered for NHL, indicating that Medicare Administrative Contractors may cover it at their discretion.
+For example, National Government Services, a Medicare Authorized Contractor (MAC) that operates in Illinois, Minnesota, New York, the six New England States, and Wisconsin, has issued a Local Coverage Article that provides coverage of allo-SCT for the treatment of primary refractory NHL.73

-We identified coverage policies for SCT in NHL from Aetna, Anthem, Cigna, BSCA, Health Net, and UHC.^{43,51-55} As in ALL, Humana's policy does not provide publicly available criteria for coverage but provides a hotline for members to call for more information.
+We identified coverage policies for SCT in NHL from Aetna, Anthem, Cigna, BSCA, Health Net, and UHC.^{62,74-78} As in ALL, Humana's policy does not provide publicly available criteria for coverage but provides a hotline for members to call for more information.
 We were unable to locate a publicly-available coverage policy from Kaiser Permanente.

-UHC covers allo-SCT, but not auto-SCT, for most subtypes of NHL, including DLBCL, PMBCL, and TDF provided that the patient has achieved CR or PR following initial treatment.
+UHC covers allo- and auto-SCT for most subtypes of NHL, including DLBCL, PMBCL, and TFL provided that the patient achieves CR or PR following initial treatment.
 Both Anthem and BSCA cover allo-SCT and auto-SCT for patients who do not achieve CR following first-line chemotherapeutic treatment, or to achieve or consolidate CR for patients with chemosensitive tumors that are in first or subsequent relapse.
 Both Anthem and BSCA also consider allo- or auto-SCT to be medically necessary for patients who achieve CR following chemotherapy but have prognostic factors that indicate a high-intermediate to high risk of relapse.

-Cigna covers auto-SCT for patients with stage II through IV NHL and allo-SCT for patients who are not candidates for auto-SCT despite the availability for a human leukocyte antigen match.
-Health Net covers both allo-SCT and auto-SCT (preferred) for NHL for patients under the age of 70 with stage III or IV A or B intermediate- to high-grade NHL in second or later remission; stage II or IIB relapsed disease; salvage therapy for relapsed, chemosensitive intermediate- to high-grade lymphoma; relapsed, low-grade, untransformed follicular NHL; follicular NHL that has not responded to primary therapy; patients with chemosensitive disease that is in partial remission; and for patients that are over the age of 60 with poor prognostic features during first remission among several other indications.
-Health Net notes that allo-SCT with high-dose chemotherapy should be reserved for patients for whom other therapies have failed.
+Cigna covers auto-SCT for patients with stage II through IV NHL and allo-SCT for patients who are not candidates for auto-SCT if there is an appropriate human leukocyte antigen donor.
+Health Net covers auto-SCT (preferred) for NHL for patients under the age of 70 with stage III or IV A or B intermediate- to high-grade NHL in second or later remission; stage II or IIB relapsed disease; as salvage therapy for relapsed, chemosensitive intermediate- to high-grade lymphoma; relapsed, low-grade, follicular NHL (transformed or untransformed); follicular NHL that has not responded to primary therapy; chemosensitive disease that is in partial remission; and for patients that are over the age of 60 with poor prognostic features during first remission, among several other indications.
+Health Net notes that allo-SCT with high-dose chemotherapy should be reserved for patients for whom other therapies have failed, and authorizes coverage for patients with stage III or IV A or B that is refractory to initial chemotherapy or in second or later PR/CR; relapsed low-grade follicular NHL; and stage IV A or B NHL with a lymphoma mass over 10 cm and more than one extranodal site in first remission, among other indications.
 Aetna covers auto- or allo-SCT for patients with relapsed or primary refractory NHL if the patient meets the transplanting institution's eligibility criteria.
 If the institution does not have such criteria, Aetna considers auto-SCT medically necessary for NHL for patients whose disease is responsive to chemotherapy and have evidence of serious organ dysfunction, and allo-SCT medically necessary when the patient has an appropriately matched donor and no evidence of organ dysfunction.

-3.2 Clinical Guidelines
+2.2 Clinical Guidelines